 7. Valuation Approaches and Methods Used

 The report then lists all three valuation approaches and states which approaches and methods were chosen, followed by a detailed explanation of why the method was or was not used.
 The appraiser then describes each of the valuation approaches used.
 This is the largest portion of the report as the assumptions and forecasts are examined and discussed.
-If more than one valuation approach is used, the appraiser will likely weight each approach by their respective merits.
+If more than one valuation approach is used, the appraiser will likely weigh each approach by its respective merits.

 8. Discounts and other Considerations

 Some valuation assignments call for discounts.
 The most common discounts are for lack of control and lack of marketability.
-However, other discounts such as voting, key person and blockage discounts might apply.
+However, other discounts such as voting, key person, and blockage discounts might apply.
 This section of the report discusses which discounts are appropriate and why.
 It should also provide evidence to support the discount rates taken.

 9. Appraisal Conclusion

 This is usually just a paragraph or two.
-The appraiser restates the interest being valued, effective date, standard, level and premise of value, and then states the value conclusion reached.
-The appraiser, appraiser’s manager or firm will then sign this page.
+The appraiser restates the interest being valued, effective date, standard, level, and premise of value, and then states the value conclusion reached.
+The appraiser, appraiser’s manager, or firm will then sign this page.

 10. Appendices and Schedules

-Most reports contain few graphs, financial statements or charts.
+Most reports contain few graphs, financial statements, or charts.
 They will be found here labeled with Exhibit X as found in the narrative portion of the report.
 Most of the meat can be found here and is referenced within the report.